faceincase/FaceGPT/README.md

 - **[/sum](http://a)** - Short bullet points summary.
   - **[/sum-detail](http://a)** - Detailed bullet points summary.

-## Graph generation
+## Response formatter
+Those arguments will impact how your response is formatted.

 - **[/flowchart](http://a)** - 🖼️ 💸
 - **[/pie](http://a)** - 🖼️ 💸
 - **[/mindmap](http://a)** - 🖼️ 💸

-## Response formatter
-Those arguments will impact how your response is formatted.
 - **[/pdf](http://a)** - 🖼️ 💸
 - **[/word](http://a)** - 🖼️ 💸
 - **[/short](http://a)** or **[/long](http://a)**